 - Reassure travelers.
 Flexibility with date changes and cancellations continues to be a top priority for travelers, according to Cloudbeds’ Travel Trends Report 2022.
 When travelers book through your website, they can make changes or cancel directly with your property, giving them peace of mind.

-- Automate your payment processing.
+- Automate your credit card payment processing.
 With a payment gateway connected to your booking engine, credit cards are validated automatically and deposits are processed quickly, reducing input errors, delayed payments, and chargebacks.

-What features should you look for in a hotel reservation system?
+What key features should you look for in a reservation management system?

 There are lots of options when it comes to choosing a hotel reservation system.
 To find the best solution for your hotel operations, look for the following key features: